frabranca/master-thesis-final/README.md

 # Master Thesis: Optical Flow Determination using Integrate & Fire Neurons

-This repository contains the work that I conducted for my master thesis on spiking neural networks.
-Some of the scripts is omitted, because they have been forked from a private TU Delft repository (mainly the folders `configs`, `utils`, `models`, `dataloader` and `loss`).
+**Disclaimer**: some of the scripts are omitted, because they have been forked from a private TU Delft repository (mainly the folders `configs`, `utils`, `models`, `dataloader` and `loss`).
+For this reason, this repository cannot be used directly but serves to demonstrate the work that has been carried out.

 My project consisted in:

 - Preliminary experiments with the Synsense speck device (see [here](https://github.com/frabranca/master-thesis-preliminary)).